 It may be easy to make your decision to get laser eye surgery based on numbers alone, but the value of your surgery goes far beyond the actual cost.

-To understand the difference between cost and value, let’s take this from a different angle.
+To understand the difference between cost and value, consider this from another angle.
 Say you bought a piece of antique china for $300.
-At first glance, that may seem expensive to you, but the value of the china, meaning what it’s worth in the long run, could be in the thousands.
+While the upfront cost may seem expensive to you, the value of the china – meaning what it’s worth in the long run – could be in the thousands.
 In that case, the $300 “splurge” ends up being a great investment.

-The same thing is true about your eyes.
-With laser eye surgery, it’s not so much about money (though you could be saving in the long run, which we’ll discuss in the next section).
-It’s more about what you get out of the surgery.
-At the end of the day, you’re investing in your vision and eye health.
-That’s why it’s so important to schedule a consultation with a surgeon who will perform advanced testing to determine your unique eye conditions.
+The same thing is true with your eyes.
+When thinking about the value of laser eye surgery, cost is not the only consideration (though you could be saving in the long run, which we’ll discuss in the next section), it’s also about what you get out of the surgery.
+Ultimately, you’re investing in your vision, overall eye health, and lifestyle.

 At Durrie Vision, we’ve found that once patients are able to see and understand just how a procedure could impact them in the future, most believe the long-term value outweighs the short-term cost.